FabiAndHisCoffee/Data_Vis/README.md

-# The final and defaul branch is: [Final Version](https://github.com/FabiAndHisCoffee/Data_Vis/tree/final)
+# The final and default branch is: [Final Version](https://github.com/FabiAndHisCoffee/Data_Vis/tree/final)

 # Forschungsförderungsdifferenzen im deutschen Föderalismus
 This is our final project for the Data Visualization course at Freie Universität.